SecureCategory

 Person holding a phone while standing near a wall

-An SSL creates an encrypted connection between your website and anyone who visits it.
+An SSL certificate creates an encrypted, secure connection between your website and your site visitors.

 This tells the world that all exchanges with your website are securely encrypted.

-Whether your visitors are submitting their credit card details or a product review, no one else can eavesdrop on the conversation.
+Whether your visitors are submitting their credit card details or a product review, no one else can eavesdrop on the conversation or steal sensitive data.

 But what does this mean for your website?
 And how can you make sure the Not Secure warning isn't displayed?